Debt can be a smart financial and investing strategy.

 A house is an asset on its own, but you can also leverage its equity.
-You can use money from either a second mortgage or a home equity line of credit (HELOC) to buy a second home, renovate an existing home or purchase a commercial property.
+You can use money from either a second mortgage or a HELOC to buy a second home, renovate an existing home or purchase a commercial property.
 Doing so can generate income while also diversifying your portfolio.

 Leveraging your home is a higher-risk way to borrow, but for those with a high risk tolerance, the advantages of real estate investments are clear:

 If you believe the real estate will appreciate, you can access liquidity without selling the property and missing out on potential future gains in value